 As it turns out, it’s a very long life.
-A healthy diet, regular physical activity, extended work years, and aggressive government intervention have helped the Nagano region produce the longest life expectancy in Japan, which in turn is the longest in the world.
+A healthy diet, regular physical activity, extended work years, and aggressive government intervention have helped the Nagano region produce the longest life expectancy in Japan, which is the longest in the world.

 6 Reasons why Japanese stay fit and healthy and live long

 Pickled Plum (Ume)

 Japanese consume 56g (2oz/4 tbsp) of sugar daily, while Americans consume 126g of sugar a day (4.40z/10 tbsp).

 In Japan, they eat 30 food items a day.
 Chew well and eat slowly.

 No leftover to-go in Japan because they don’t overserve